1

 To thrive as a Disability Paralegal, you need a solid understanding of disability law, strong legal research abilities, and experience with case management, typically supported by a paralegal certificate or relevant degree.
 Familiarity with legal databases, document management systems, and government benefits application portals is essential.
 Attention to detail, compassion, and effective communication are standout soft skills for assisting clients and collaborating with attorneys.
 These skills and qualities are critical for managing complex caseloads, supporting clients through challenging processes, and ensuring legal compliance.

-What does a disability paralegal do?
+What are three things a paralegal cannot do?

 What are some common challenges Disability Paralegals face when assisting clients with Social Security Disability claims?